Energy Efficient Condo Recommendations From HOA Property Management

 • Attend to leaky faucets or constantly running toilets.
 ENERGY STAR program requirements for some water-based appliances require automatic leak detection.
 It’s no wonder why: Leaks waste immense amounts of water.
 Don’t ignore dripping faucets or constantly running toilets.

 • Put rugs down on wood floors.
-Rugs not only look great, they also keep your feet warm when everything is cold outside.
+Rugs not only look great, but they also keep your feet warm when everything is cold outside.